mj-linane/OR-APCSP-P5JS-Lesson/61.while-loop-simulations/compiled-instructions.md

 When we want to flip a coin with a computer, we will instead generate a random number between 0 and 1.

-1. Write a program that uses a while loop to flip a coin 10 times and console.logs() the value of each flip to the screen.
+1. Write a program that uses a `while()` loop to flip a coin 10 times and `console.logs()` the value of each flip to the screen.
-2. **HINT:** you will need to use a counter variable in your while loop to keep track of how many times the coin has been flipped.
+2. You will need to create a new a counter variable in your `while()` loop to keep track of how many times the coin has been flipped.
-3. **HINT:** You will also need to use the `Math.floor()` JavaScript function we used in the previous lesson.
+3. You will also need to use the `Math.floor()` JavaScript function we used in the previous lesson.
 Otherwise, the numbers being flipped won't be 0 and 1, it will be 0, .9334534, .12121, etc. You get the point.

 ## 4 Counting Heads

-We are going to alter our simulation so that it doesn't count the total number of heads, but rather the longest streaks of heads.
-This will allow us to simulate how many flips it takes to get 12 heads in a row.
+We are going to modify our code to count the number of heads that are generated when we have a certain number of flips.

 To begin with you will change your looping condition so that the loop again only runs 10 times.
 This will allow us to visually confirm our code is working.

-Keeping Track of Streaks: We know we need to count streaks of heads; how do we do this in code?
-Do we need to keep track of all the previous flips so we know that we're on a streak?

-_The answer is: no. We can instead just count in a clever way that makes our code pretty simple.
-Make a variable to use as a counter and..._

-1. every time you see heads, add 1 to a counter.
+_To do this we can just count using a variable as a counter.
+Every time you see heads, add 1 to a counter._
-2. every time you see tails, set the counter back to 0

 Here is some pseudocode showing how it works.
 You might take a minute to study and reason about why and how it works.

 ### Pseudocode: Counting Heads

     // Outside loop
-    headsCount <-- 0
+    headCount <-- 0

     // Inside loop
     IF (current flip is a heads)
-      headsCount <-- headsCount + 1
+      headCount <-- headCount + 1
-    ELSE
-      headsCount <-- 0

     DISPLAY (current flip)
     DISPLAY (headsCount)

 ### Do This: Counting Heads

-1. Change your while loop's condition so that it only runs 10 times.
+1. Check your `while()` loop's condition so that it only runs **10 times**.
+2. Create new variable called headsCount
-2. Add code to the simulation that displays the length of each streak of heads following the logic described above.
+3. Add code to the simulation that displays the length of each streak of heads following the logic described above.
 Note that pseudocode should translate to JavaScript pretty easily.
+4. Modify the output to only show the flip and the count of heads.
-3. The example below shows an example of what output from your program might look like.
+5. The example below shows an example of what output from your program might look like.

 ### Expected Output: Counting Heads